 3. Top Bonus Categories and Earning Potential

 The World of Hyatt Card is one of the highest-earning rewards cards for Hyatt purchases, eclipsing even the top cards earning flexible points that transfer to World of Hyatt 1:1.
 Take a look at the bonus categories for the card:

 - 4X points on Hyatt purchases

 - 2X points at restaurants, on airline tickets purchased directly from the airlines, on local transit and commuting, and on fitness club and gym memberships

 - 1X point on all other purchases

-The bonus points on gym and fitness club memberships is a unique category, and while it’s not likely to be a considerable portion of your monthly spend, having membership fees tick over every month adding bonus points to your account is like points on autopilot.
+The bonus points on gym and fitness club memberships is a unique category.
+While it might not be a considerable portion of your monthly spend, having membership fees tick over every month adding bonus points to your account is like points on autopilot.
 In fact, looking at the category bonuses, autopilot seems to be the theme.

 4. Additional Free Night Certificates

 The World of Hyatt Card offers the opportunity to earn two free night certificates each year.
 Cardholders receive an anniversary category 1-4 free night certificate each year they hold the card.
 Plus, you also have the chance to earn a second free night certificate each year you spend $15K on the card.
 The free nights are valid for one year from the date you earn them.